-We have implemented AnnoVIP on top of VIP2P [10], a peer-to-peer platform for sharing XML documents using materialized views.
+We have implemented AnnoVIP on top of VIP2P [11], a peer-to-peer platform for sharing XML documents using materialized views.
 The extension we brought concerns the support for annotations, value joins in the query language, and specific techniques for materializing join views and rewriting queries including value joins.
-The system is fully implemented in Java, using the Pastry DHT and BerkeleyDB for storing materialized views.
-Screenshots and other information about it can be found at http://vip2p.saclay.inria.fr.
-VIP2P's scalability has been established in large-scale experiments involving up to 1000 peers in a country-wide WAN [1], thousands of documents and hundreds of views.
+The system is completely developed in Java, using the Pastry DHT and BerkeleyDB for storing materialized views; the GUI is based on generic Semantic Web visualization toolkits [12], [13].
+VIP2P's scalability has been established in large-scale experiments involving up to 1000 peers in a country-wide WAN [14], thousands of documents and hundreds of views.

 During the demonstration, attendees will get a hands-on experience on deploying and running AnnoVIP network.
-We plan to reserve a few hundreds of machines in the Grid5000 network [1], on which will be deployed a set of documents, views, and annotations to start with.
+We plan to reserve a few hundreds of machines in the Grid5000 network [14], on which will be deployed (from a single configuration package) a set of documents, views, and annotations to start with.
 For demonstration purposes, one peer will play the role of the coordinator, to which all others report their events (publishing views, documents or annotations, adding data to views etc.).
-Demo attendees will then get a chance to provide their own content in the network either from sample files which we will provide, or by importing various Web pages; we will also use the RSS stream of a few blogs.
-At that point, annotations at various granularities could be added on top of the documents.
+Demo attendees will then get a chance to provide their own content in the network either from sample files which we will provide, or by importing various Web pages; we will also use a few blogs, whose RSS stream of updates we will wrap as content to be published in the network.
+At that point, annotations at various granularities could be added on top of the existing or newly published documents.
 Then, the content of any view could be dynamically inspected via the GUI to see how it changes as new contributions are added to it.
 A visual representation of the network topology will also be available, enabling demo attendees to trace the distributed resource publication or query processing.